sxlijin/copenhagent/README.txt

 	$ python copenhagent.py --agent arg

-to control the agent from within the spawned shell, use API commands (note: do not mess with the spacing scheme, that will break the parser) example presented below
+To control the agent from within the spawned shell, use API commands, replacing /'s and ?'s with spaces.
+(Do not add spaces around ='s, parser will not handle those safely.)
+Example presented below:

 	disai> map enter
 	disai> map metro direction=cw